hSueki/dscage-pe2/README.md

-# Direct cDNA CAGE for paired-end patterned flowcell sequencing.
+# Protocol for direct cDNA cap analysis of gene expression for paired-end patterned flow cell sequencing

 A complete analytical framework tailored for the analysis of direct cDNA CAGE data.